kukicado/next13-useclient-issue/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Issue:

+Trying to mix server-renderer components and client-side rendered components often time fails with a cryptic error.
+To render components client-side, I am just using the `"use client";` command at the top of the component.
+Removing this and rendering the all the components server-side works fine without issue.

 ## Issues to reproduce

 1. Start up server and navigate to `localhost:3000`